tempus-dynamics/tempus-dynamics.github.io/synapse/batch-requests/batch-criteria.md

 - Authorizer max age in study of 26 years
     -   If your study needs 2 months time then we would max age at batch use 25.833 years
     -   Criteria: **and authorizer age in years < 25.833**
-- Dpendent max age of 14 years
+- Dependent max age of 14 years
     - Again a 2 month time buffer would use 13.833 years
     - Criteria: **and dependent age in years < 13.833**
 - Age ranges uses BETWEEN